tomhea/flip-jump/README.md

 We successfully jumped to different addresses depends on the value of the said bits.<br>
 In that way, we can *read* the value of such a bit-variable.

+In that same way, we can also implement hexadecimal and decimal variables in a single op (implemented in hexlib.fj & declib.fj).

 This is very nice, but it only worked because we knew the address of branch_target in advance.<br>
 We usually don't, but it is resolved during assemble time.<br>
 That's why the assembly language provides the next operation: